CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-database-profiles.md

 ## Body data

-Besides the parameters that you append to the URL, you must also include a request body in the PUT request.
-The body should contain the fields to assign to matching profiles.
+Besides the parameters that you append to the URL, you must also include a request body in the POST request.
+The body has two components: 'fields' (required) and 'interests' (optional).
+Both will be added to the new profile.
+The interests can be added from a list ("football") or with an associative array ("football" => 1, "baseball" => 0).

 ## PHP example